Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics_SARS-CoV2.rst

   echo 3391 / 1273 | bc -l # per amino acid we have 3391 variants

 ..
- To account for the random expectation that longer sequences will also have more sequence variants, we can normalize the number of sequence variants by the length of the protein sequence.
+ To account for the random expectation that longer sequences will also have more sequence variants, we have to normalize the number of sequence variants by the length of the protein sequence.
 When comparing the protein sequence length-normalized number of variants, what do you find?
-Does this finding support or reject your hypothesis?
+Does this change your result?

 .. admonition:: Feedback
           :class: homework